 Snowbasin Resort is one of the best family ski areas in Utah.
 While most skiers and snowboarders go to Park City and Snowbird – Snowbasin is just 10 minutes further (45 minutes total) from Salt Lake City and far less busy, with skiing that is just as big and beautiful.
-Snowbasin also happens to have the best snowmaking in Utah.
+Snowbasin receives over 300 inches of natural snow annually but in case mother nature does not cooperate they also has the most and the best snowmaking in Utah.

 Snowbasin’s Needles Gondola is a swift 2,300-foot vertical ride in an enclosed gondi, each one emblazoned with the name of a former Olympian, with views of craggy Mount Ogden, and the Needles, and great blue groomed runs.
 Strawberry Gondola is another eight passenger 2,400’ vert ride emblazoned with Winter Game countries in fun alphabetical order.
 Strawberry Bowl’s perfect intermediate pitch offer corduroy cruisers and fabulous open low angle glades ideal for family skiing.

 Snowbasin’s western flank mountain ironically named No Name Peak serves up steeps, glades and a few chutes.
 Lone Tree and Ogden Bowl are more exciting steeps, ask a local to show you.